William F. Winter: Legislative career

 After completing his first year in law school, Winter returned to his family's home in the summer of 1947 to launch his campaign for a seat in the Mississippi House of Representatives, which was then held by Ed McCormick.
 He campaigned mostly by printing handbills, visiting homes, and delivering a few speeches.
 He also became acquainted with Judge John C. Stennis.
 Winter won the Democratic primary against McCormick, 2,160 votes to 597 and won in the general election.
 That year U.S. Senator Theodore Bilbo died and Stennis campaigned to replace him in the special election.
 Winter led a university student "Stennis for Senate" group and actively campaigned for the judge.
 Stennis won and became lifelong friends with Winter.

 Winter was seated in the legislature in January 1948.
 For the duration of his tenure he lodged at the Edwards Hotel and wrote a political column for the Grenada County Weekly.
 His father offered him frequent advice on legislative matters and political etiquette.
 Probably owing in-part to his father's influence, Speaker of the House Walter Sillers Jr. appointed him to several key committees, including Ways and Means, Agriculture, Military Affairs, and one of the Judiciary Committees.
 He was also made chairman of the Interstate Cooperation Committee, which did little business.
 Winter and some of his other young freshmen contemporaries sought to use their new positions to push through reforms for the state, though this position placed them in opposition to Siller's conservative leadership of the House.
 In his first year Winter pursued penal reform, writing a successful bill to separate juvenile and adult inmates at the Mississippi State Penitentiary and backing another measure which required the prison to hire outside guards instead of relying solely on trusties.
 He worked with three other freshmen to pass a workers' compensation law and supported a relaxation of the state's blue law and an unsuccessful attempt to allow local option consideration of alcohol prohibition.
-He was chosen by Sillers to represent the legislature at the December 1948 meeting of the Council of State Governments in Detroit.